 We stop here and reflect on our wilderness journey with this appeal from God’s Word in Hebrews 3:1-14.
 “Therefore, holy brothers and sisters, who share in the heavenly calling, fix your thoughts on Jesus, whom we acknowledge as our apostle and high priest.
 He was faithful to the one who appointed him, just as Moses was faithful in all God’s house.
 Jesus has been found worthy of greater honor than Moses, just as the builder of a house has greater honor than the house itself.
 For every house is built by someone, but God is the builder of everything.
 “Moses was faithful as a servant in all God’s house,” bearing witness to what would be spoken by God in the future.
 But Christ is faithful as the Son over God’s house.
 And we are his house, if indeed we hold firmly to our confidence and the hope in which we glory.”

 “See to it, brothers and sisters, that none of you has a sinful, unbelieving heart that turns away from the living God.
-But encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness.
+But encourage one another daily, if it is called “Today,” so that none of you may be hardened by sin’s deceitfulness.
 We have come to share in Christ, if indeed we hold our original conviction firmly to the very end.”

 THE EXODUS: HOLD FIRMLY TO THE VERY END...